-Member means a person who is enrolled as a member of the association.
+Member means a person who is enrolled as a member of the Party.

-Officer means a member of the management committee.
+Officer means a member of the Management Committee.

 Ordinary resolution means a resolution passed by at least 50% of those entitled to vote and voting at a meeting.